Tarsiciosh/EssentialFeed/NOTES.md

 [move CoreDataFeedStore implementation of the FeedStore protocol to separate file] [Encapsulate CoreDataStore bundle creation into a centralized place to remove duplication and prevent mistakes] [Clean up references to persistent stores on CoreDataStore.deinit to encapsulate the whole CoreData stack lifecycle within the `CoreDataStore` instance life time]
+Add test to EssentialFeedCacheIntegrationTests
+T) test_loadImageData_deliversSavedDataOnASeparateInstance
+- use the same approch with the feed test [LocalFeedImageDataLoader in integration with the CoreDataFeedStore delivers items saved on separate instances, proving we correctly persist the data models to disk.]

 - create a new project ios single view app: EssentialApp
 - remove landscape (left and right)